Jhonnatavieira/Jhonnatavieira/README.md

 ---

 <p align="center">
   I'm driven by a love for technology, learning, and creative exploration.
-Here you'll discover my projects, hands-on tutorials, and experiments with AI, PHP, Cloud, and beyond 🚀
+Here you'll discover my projects, hands-on tutorials, and experiments with AI, Java, Cloud, and beyond 🚀
 </p>

 <p align="center">